RLD Fisher Information Bound for Multiparameter Estimation of Quantum Channels: Introduction

-\textit{Introduction}---Parameter estimation is an information-processing task in which quantum technologies can provide an improvement in performance over the best known classical technologies.
-On one hand, classical parameter estimation is limited by the shot-noise limit.
+Parameter estimation is an information-processing task in which quantum technologies can provide an improvement in performance over the best known classical technologies.
+On one hand, classical parameter estimation is fundamentally limited by the shot-noise limit, which means that the error scales no better than $1/n$.
+Here, $n$ refers either to the number of channel uses or to the total probing time allowed in the estimation task.
 On the other hand, quantum parameter estimation can offer a superclassical ``Heisenberg'' scaling in estimation error, in principle~\cite{Giovannetti2006}.
-Heisenberg scaling refers to the mean-squared error of an estimator scaling as $1/n^2$, whereas the shot-noise limit means that the error scales no better than $1/n$.
-Here, $n$ refers either to the number of channel uses or to the total probing time allowed in the estimation task.
-One of the fundamental questions in quantum estimation theory is to identify estimation tasks for which Heisenberg scaling is possible.
+Heisenberg scaling refers to the mean-squared error of an estimator scaling as $1/n^2$.
+One of the fundamental questions in quantum estimation theory is to identify estimation tasks for which Heisenberg scaling is possible, and attainable.

 One of the most important mathematical tools in estimation theory, both classical and quantum, is the Cramer--Rao bound (CRB) \cite{Cram46, Rao45, Kay93}.
 It is used to place lower bounds on the mean squared error of estimators and involves an information quantity known as the Fisher information.
-The latter captures the amount of information carried by a distribution or a quantum channel regarding the unknown parameter(s).
-There are an infinite number of quantum generalizations of the classical Fisher information, due to the noncommutativity of quantum states.
+The latter captures the amount of information carried by a distribution, quantum state, or quantum channel regarding the unknown parameter(s).
+When using quantum resources, there is an infinite number of noncommutative generalizations of the Fisher information.